2025 Formula One World Championship: Scoring system

-Points are awarded to the top ten classified drivers, and the top eight of the sprint.
-(Note: In the event of a race or sprint ending prematurely, the number of points paying positions can be reduced, depending on how much of the race or sprint had been completed.)
-In the case of a tie on points, a countback system is used where the driver with the most Grand Prix wins is ranked higher.
-If the number of wins is identical, then the number of second places is considered, and so on.
-Points are awarded using the following system:
+Points were awarded to the top ten classified drivers, and the top eight of the sprint.
+(Note: In the event of a race or sprint ending prematurely, the number of points paying positions could be reduced, depending on how much of the race or sprint had been completed.)
+In the case of a tie on points, a countback system was used where the driver with the most Grand Prix wins is ranked higher.
+If the number of wins was identical, then the number of second places was considered, and so on.
+Points were awarded using the following system: